 I have cried almost every day for the past months because of my CCM (Cavernous Malformation) in my brain.
 I try to give my thoughts and spinning mind a break with a little TLC, telling myself that I will be okay and that I will manage to get through this.
 I was standing in front of the mirror in my bathroom and brushing my teeth before going to bed when I noticed my half-moon “scar” run across my ear and all the way up to the top of my head.
 I remembered what the neurosurgeon had told me from our meeting about how they would make the incision and I stood there in front of the mirror running my fingers softly over my skin and the imagined scar that I had across my skull with tears streaming down my face.

 This was just the beginning of my fear and how my pain just escalated.
 A year back around fall I went to the gynecologist to get a copper IUD and instantly within a month I started to notice sensations of burning in my lower extremities, my feet in particular.
 This was the start of balancing two conditions which I didn’t know much about.
 Fast forward towards the beginning of 2018 my neuropathic pain had escalated to the degree of me needing opiates, that didn’t work and my shooting pain, electrical stabs along the length of my spine was excruciatingly paralyzing both physically and emotionally, I had multiple breakdowns and sleepovers at the emergency room for months and no one seemed to know what was happening to me, I just felt so alone without any firm answers.
 Just until one day, a doctor in the emergency room wanted me to see a neurologist regarding peripheral nephropathy.
 The wait was so long when I was in physical pain that I actually made a pledge with myself that if this pain would debilitate me more than now, I would end it.
 It was truly that bad.
 I have never experienced any pain like this in my whole life.
 I truly didn’t believe it could exist such pain.
 At one moment I was also a bit relieved because having these neuropathic pains I didn’t have to deal with the fear of brain surgery.
 I know it sounds very silly.
 But the pain brought me back to my physical body because of the pain I was in and helped me not to think about the emotional aspect of dealing with fear about going into surgery as much as I would have if I didn’t have these symptoms.
-The emotions I went through was a long list of, fear, anger, sorrow, suffering, burnout, sadness, weakness and fright.
+The emotions I went through were a long list of, fear, anger, sorrow, suffering, burnout, sadness, weakness and fright.

 “I remember I couldn’t drink properly and when I smiled my lips and eyes wouldn’t move on the side that was paralyzed.
 In my teens, my anxiety and depression and eating disorder peaked at its highest.”